tamari92/spawncycler/generation.md

 There are three sets of parameters the user can alter to affect the Generation results:
 - General Settings
-- Global Density Settings
+- Category Settings
-- ZED Density Settings
+- ZED Settings

 ## General Settings
 The **General Settings** allow the user to affect the overall behavior of the Generator.
 The following settings can be modified: